 Caleb Lack, Ph.D.

 Caleb W. Lack, Ph.D. is a Professor of Psychology and the Counseling & MFT Practicum Coordinator in the Department of Psychology at the University of Central Oklahoma.
-He is also the Director of the UCO Psychology Clinic, which provides psychotherapy, applied behavioral analysis, psychoeducational evaluations, and academic interventions to the Edmond and Oklahoma City metro areas.
+He is also the past Director of the UCO Psychology Clinic, which provides psychotherapy, applied behavioral analysis, psychoeducational evaluations, and academic interventions to the Edmond and Oklahoma City metro areas.

-A licensed clinical psychologist, Dr. Lack is the author or editor of six books on topics from critical thinking and pseudoscience to racism and sexism in early psychology to various kinds of psychopathology.
-He has also authored more than 50 scientific publications relating to the assessment and treatment of psychological problems such as Obsessive-Compulsive Disorder, Tourette’s Syndrome, pediatric mood disorders, and posttraumatic stress.
+A licensed clinical psychologist, Dr. Lack is the best selling author or editor of six books on topics from critical thinking and pseudoscience to racism and sexism in early psychology to various kinds of psychopathology.
+He has also authored more than 60 scientific publications relating to the assessment and treatment of psychological problems such as Obsessive-Compulsive Disorder, Tourette’s Syndrome, pediatric mood disorders, and posttraumatic stress.
 In addition, Dr. Lack has presented nationwide and internationally at conferences on a variety of topics, is on the editorial board of scientific journals, and is a reviewer for both journals and granting agencies.

 Dr. Lack’s clinical interest in evidence-based practice developed while in graduate school for Clinical Psychology at Oklahoma State University and during his predoctoral internship in Clinical Child/Pediatric Psychology at the University of Florida.
 He specializes in the treatment of children and adults with anxiety disorders and obsessive-compulsive and related disorders, such as chronic tics, Tourette’s Syndrome, trichotillomania, and excoriation.
 He has consulted for and been interviewed by local, national, and international media outlets.